New-Horizons-SPM/scanbot/docs/web-app-test.md

 3. After approaching on arrival, the auto tip shaping procedure will be initiated.
 4. After acquiring a 'good tip', Scanbot will move the tip back to the sample.
 5. A new survey will begin.
 6. In demo mode, this process will repeat indefinitely if the initialisation was completed as in the figure above.
+Click stop survey to end the process.

 <strong>Note:</strong> Scanbot is able to detect when the tip is unstable or 'noisy' during image acquisition.
 It cannot detect doubled tips.
 The built-in image classifier can be replaced with a custom one by using the [hk_classifier hook](../hooks/#hk_classifier).